YoursEver/ReCAME-Net/README.md

 ## Source Code

-Due to the NDA with UMC, we can only provide the basic version of ReCAME-Net.
-This version is a specialized implementation in which ReCAME-Net is adapted for larval fish species classification.
+Due to the NDA, we can only provide the basic version of ReCAME-Net.
+This version is a specialized implementation in which ReCAME-Net is adapted for whitebait (larval fish) species classification.
+This is the official version prepared by our co-author, Mr. Chun-Hao Chang.

-Download our code as a zip file from [here](YOUR_DROPBOX_LINK).

 ---